Warmer in the Winter

 Warmer in the Winter is the fourth studio album and first Christmas album by violinist and composer Lindsey Stirling, released on October 20, 2017.
 The album features Becky G, Trombone Shorty, Alex Gaskarth of All Time Low, and Sabrina Carpenter.
 The album is composed of ten Christmas cover tracks and three original tracks.
-The album opened at #32 on the Billboard 200, selling 15,000 copies, making her fourth Top 40 album.
+The album opened at No. 32 on the Billboard 200, selling 15,000 copies, making her fourth Top 40 album.
 The deluxe edition, which features five bonus tracks, was released on October 19, 2018.